-Objectives and key themes and findings from the Doing Business Paying Taxes study alote Paying Taxes: Findings of the World Bank 's Doing Busine
+Objectives and key themes and findings from the Doing Business Paying Taxes study aying Taxes: Finding the World Bank s Doing Busine

 In Egypt, during the 18th dynasty, the pharaoh sent tax collectors three times a year.
 They were accompanied by a scribe who kept records.
 The scribe wrote down the names of the peasants and measured the fields.
-On the this they calculated the taxes owed.
+On the second visit the scribe and the tax collectors inspected the new crops.
+From this they calculated the taxes owed.
 The tax collectors made the third visit during the harvest to collect the pharaoh's share.
 The taxes were paid in sacks of grain1.

 Governments need revenues to provide public services to society.
-For businesses, these services offer infrastructure, education and other amenities key to achieving a common goal of prosperous, functional and orderly societies.
-Many services directly affect businesses - from company and land registries to courts.
-To finance these services, the vast majority of governments must levy taxes.
+For businesses, these services offer infrastructure, education and other amenities key to achieving a common goal of prosperous, functional and orderly governments must levy taxes.
 The challenge for governments is to find a way to do so that ensures public revenues while encouraging compliance.

 they would most like to see their governments improve2.
 How governments raise revenues can make an important difference to business and growth.
-And what can be a challenge in good times becomes even more complicated to rising government debt and unemployment around the world.
+And what can be a challenge in good times becomes even more complicated when things become difficult.
+The global financial and economic crisis has led to rising government debt and unemployment around the world.
 The question for many governments is how to ensure public revenues while supporting economic recovery by encouraging firm growth and investment.